-- 6.8.
-The generic HOSDB document does not specifically cover on train CCTV systems so additional guidance is provided below. - 6.9.
-This guidance does not however cover on train forward or rear facing cameras4.
-A separate document has been produced by the Rail Safety & Standards Board (RSSB) June 2010 (GM/GN2606 Guidance on the Fitment and Functionality of Forward and Rear Facing Cameras on Rolling Stock).
-For further information about this guidance please contact enquirydesk@rssb.co.uk at RSSB. - 6.10.
-Special consideration should be given to areas of a train that will benefit from surveillance such as doors, vestibule areas, passenger communication devices, luggage racks, disabled facilities and the exit from toilets. - 6.11.
-When specifying an on board CCTV system care should be taken to ensure that the design can cope with the varying light conditions that are inherent to a moving train e.g. going through tunnels and cuttings.
-If very low emergency light levels can be accommodated in the design this would be useful. - 6.12.
-Viewing screens (if fitted5) should be located on trains at positions from which a conductor/guard might be expected to operate doors or provide passenger services. - 6.13.
-Recording equipment should be located in secure locations. - 6.14.
-In the event of an activation of a passenger communication device or emergency door release the guard/conductor6 should be made aware of the location of the activation by the system.
-The system should also enable them to view the area at the location of the activation of the passenger communication device / emergency door. - 6.15.
-The system should allow for a member of train crew, from a panel on the train (if provided), to select individual cameras or to scroll automatically through all camera locations on the train and to view live camera images. - 6.16.
-The system should provide an indication to a train control and management system (where fitted) when there is a fault with the system.
-Faults may be assigned as minor or major. - 6.17.
-The system should be linked to the fire detection system (if fitted), so that in the event of fire detection images from the location of the detection are available in the driving and rear cabs. - 6.18.
-Consideration should be given to the provision of base stations that provide all the functionality that would be features of a station or car park system.
+- 5.8 Forward or rear facing cameras are covered by documents produced by the Rail Safety and Standards Board.
+For further information about this guidance please contact enquirydesk@rssb.co.uk - 5.9 When specifying an on board CCTV system the following elements should be considered: - Lighting conditions that are inherent to a moving train e.g. going through tunnels and cuttings, giving particular consideration for operation in low emergency light levels; - Viewing screens (if fitted4) should be located on trains at positions from which a conductor/guard might be expected to operate doors or provide passenger services; - Recording equipment should be located in secure locations. - In the event of an activation of a passenger communication device or emergency door release the guard/conductor5 should be made aware of the location of the activation by the system.
+The system should also enable them to view the area at the location of the activation of the passenger communication device / emergency door. - The system should have the ability to select individual cameras or to scroll automatically through all camera locations on the train and to view live camera images; - The system should provide an indication to a train control and management system (where fitted) when there is a fault with the system.
+Faults may be assigned as minor or major; - The system should be linked to the fire detection system (if fitted), so that in the event of fire detection images from the location of the detection are available in the driving and rear cabs; - Consideration should be given to the provision of base stations that provide all the functionality that would be features of a station or car park system. - The system should minimize the view of the windows and exterior of the train where possible to prevent fast changing scene and light conditions - The cameras should be located in such a way that each camera is viewed by at least one other. - The system should be developed with an open protocol technology to allow an interface with other pertinent systems - The system should ideally be capable of recording for no less than 10 days at the minimum ipspc and image quality relevant to the deployment as shown below. - In order to allow for the download of large amounts of data, easily accessible removable caddies should be used to enable the entire storage device to be removed quickly and replaced if required without the need for technical expertise.